DanielGouveiah/mytodo/README.md

 My ToDo was created for improve my dev skills.
 This project was made with React, Tailwind and Google Firebase.
-That was my first time using Firebase Auth/Database and Tailwind.
+This was my first time using Firebase Auth/Database and Tailwind.
 So, I'm very glad with this project because, I've learned a lot of things from it even though it's simple.